Worklytics/psoxy/README.md

 authentication necessary to connect to the data source's API and then any required transformation (such as pseudonymization or redaction) on the response.

-Orchestration continues to be performed on the Worklytics-side.
+Orchestration continues to be performed on the Worklytics side.

 ![proxy illustration](docs/proxy-illustration.jpg)